RalphHughesII/azure-network-protocols/README.md

 - Return to VM1
 - Open Windows Powershell
  - Ping VM2 using its private address.
-Notice the Reply
+Notice the Response
 </p>
 <br />